CloudSOCS/installs-for-automating-AWS/README.md

 ```
 You now have a public and private SSH key pair you can use to access remote servers and to handle authentication for command line programs like Git.

- Next up will be how to set up a Git repository.